Welcome to this guide on things to do in Puerto Escondido, Mexico.

 Popular with surfers looking for an authentic beach destination in Mexico, Puerto Escondido still retains its vibe, unlike other destinations such as Cancun and Puerto Vallarta you could argue.

-It’s a great location to base yourself in if you plan on doing many activities, such as surfing, visiting beaches, or participating in the turtle release program.
+It’s a great location to base yourself in if you plan on doing activities, such as surfing, visiting beaches, or participating in the turtle release program.

 After reading this guide, you should know how to get there, the best things to do and see as well as the other areas such as Zicatela and La Punta that you should definitely spend some time in!